 Q. What is the food like?

 A. To enhance the dining experience, the cafeteria offers everything from restaurant-style dining to convenience items.
-The dining services staff continuously creates new great tastes as they come along -- offering traditional American cuisine, international fare, and healthy choices including vegetarian options.
+The dining services staff continuously create new great tastes as they come along—offering traditional American cuisine, international fare, and healthy choices including vegetarian options.

 Q. Is my son/daughter required to have a meal plan?

 A. Yes.
 All students living on the Viterbo campus are required to carry a meal plan.
-All freshmen residents are required to be on one of the "19" or "14" plans.
+All freshman residents are required to be on one of the "19" or "14" plans.
 Sophomores, juniors, and seniors have the option to choose any meal plan.
 Your completed housing agreement is all you need to sign up for one of the meal plans.

 Q. What about parking on campus?